U.S. Survey Research

 American Trends Panel

 Participating panelists provided either a mailing address or an email address to which a welcome packet, a monetary incentive and future survey invitations could be sent.
 Panelists also receive a small monetary incentive after participating in each wave of the survey.

-The ATP data were weighted in a multi-step process that begins with a base weight incorporating the respondents’ original survey selection probability and the fact that some panelists were subsampled for invitation to the panel.
-Next, an adjustment was made for the fact that the propensity to join the panel varied across different groups in the sample.
-The final step in the weighting uses an iterative technique that matches gender, age, education, race, Hispanic origin, telephone service, population density and region to parameters from the National Health Interview Survey, the 2010 decennial census and the 2012 American Community Survey.
-It also adjusts for party affiliation using an average of the three most recent Pew Research Center general public telephone surveys, and for internet use using as a parameter a measure from the 2014 political polarization survey.
-Sampling errors and statistical tests of significance take into account the effect of weighting.
-The Hispanic sample in the American Trends Panel is predominantly native born and English speaking.
-In addition to sampling error, one should bear in mind that question wording and practical difficulties in conducting surveys can introduce error or bias into the findings of opinion polls.
+The ATP data are weighted in a multi-step process that begins with a base weight incorporating the respondents’ original survey selection probability and the fact that some panelists were subsampled for invitation to the panel.
+Next, an adjustment is made for the fact that the propensity to join the panel varied across different groups in the sample.
+The final step in the weighting uses an iterative technique that matches gender, age, education, race, Hispanic origin and region to parameters from the U.S. Census Bureau’s American Community Survey.
+Population density is weighted to match the 2010 U.S. Decennial Census.
+Telephone service is weighted to estimates of telephone coverage for 2016 that were projected from the National Health Interview Survey.
+It also adjusts for party affiliation using an average of the three most recent Pew Research Center general public telephone surveys, and for internet use using as a parameter a measure from the 2015 Survey on Government.